 If you are familiar with the concept of ACH returns, then you can just skip this section and read on.

-ACH is an automated clearing house, that is, a nation-wide payment system operating in the US.
+ACH is an automated clearing house, a nation-wide payment system operating in the US.
 Most US merchants accept both credit card and ACH payments.
-The ACH payment system is based on trust.
+ACH payment system relies on trust.
 In most cases, processors cannot immediately verify whether funds are available and account details are correct for every ACH payment.
 That is why the clearing house advances the respective payment amounts to the merchant, that submits transactions.

 ACH return codes: definition

-Now, what are ACH return codes?
-Well, they are special codes, denoting specific reasons behind ACH returns.
+So, what are ACH return codes?
+Well, they are special codes, that indicate specific reasons behind ACH returns.
 The code is used to notify the processor that the merchant has to return the respective payment amount.
 It also clarifies the particular reason of each ACH return.
 Every business accepting ACH payments has to check return reason codes and their frequency.